jimm/www-ellisislandband-net/stage-plot.md

 - AC: at least four 110V outlets

 You can contact us at the email address below.

+**Note**: The image below should be flipped: the bass and second guitar are now stage left and the keyboards are stage right.

 {% include pic.html src="stage-plot.png" alt="Stage plot" %}